Free parking on the bank holiday - but please avoid yellow lines

 Drivers who leave their cars in parking bays that are only partially available throughout the day should check the signs carefully to avoid staying there when the yellow line restrictions do come into force.
 These bays are mainly found in bus lanes.

 Similarly drivers should not park across dropped kerbs.
 These are found on every street corner and allow people who need to use wheelchairs or mobility scooters and parents with pushchairs to safely cross the road.
-As well as receiving a penalty notice, vehicles that breach these rules may be relocated.
+As well as receiving a penalty notice, vehicles that breach these rules may be towed away

 Normal parking rules will also apply on the borough’s housing estates - drivers who do not have a valid parking permit should not use these spaces.